Rokiis1/roadmap/teamwork(Project-managment)/README.md

 - **Actors:** Actors are external entities, such as users, customers, administrators, or other systems, that interact with the application.

-- **Scenario:** This represents the steps required to achieve a specific user goal.
+- **Description:** This represents the steps required to achieve a specific user goal.
 It should focus on the user's intention and be described in a clear, non-technical language.

 - **User Stories:** User stories are concise descriptions of user goals, typically following the format: `"As a [user or role], I want [a goal] so that [I benefit in this way]."`

 **Syntax:**

-- **Use Case:**
+**Use Case:**

 - Title: Short phrase with an active verb describing the goal.

 - Actor: The entity initiating the use case.

-  - Scenario: A series of steps required to achieve the goal.
+- Description: A series of steps required to achieve the goal.

-  - Success Scenario: Description of the normal, expected flow.

-  - Extensions: Details about alternative or exceptional paths.

-  - Preconditions: Conditions that must be met before the use case begins.

-- **User Story:**
+**User Story:**

-User stories follow a specific format: "As a [user or role], I want [a goal] so that [I benefit in this way]."
+User stories follow a specific format: `"As a [user or role], I want [a goal] so that [I benefit in this way]."`

 **Example:**

 - **Use Case Example:**

 - Title: "Add a New Member"

 - Actor: Customer

-- Scenario: The customer selects the "Add New Member" option, enters the member's details, and confirms the addition.
+- Description: The customer selects the "Add New Member" option, enters the member's details, and confirms the addition.
-- Success Scenario: The member is successfully added to the system.
-- Extensions: Handling cases when the member information is incomplete or already exists.
-- Preconditions: A customer must be logged in and have access to the "Add New Member" feature.

 - **User Story Example:**